Barista Express $700 vs Gaggia $449 vs Silvia $995 2026

 Overview

-The Gaggia Classic Pro is a 1200-watt, straight-shooting espresso machine that hasn't changed in any meaningful way since 2003.
-There's something either endearing or maddening about that, depending on your philosophy.
-It's a bare-bones Italian design that does one job: apply 9 bar of pressure to ground coffee, force hot water through it, and collect the result in a cup.
+The Gaggia Classic Pro is a 1200-watt, bare-bones espresso machine that hasn't meaningfully changed since 2003, and that's deliberate.
+It's an Italian design that does one job flawlessly: apply 9 bar of pressure to ground coffee and collect excellent espresso.
+Nothing fancy.
+No proprietary thermal blocks.
+No locked-in grinder.

 The machine weighs four pounds.
 It measures 4 inches wide.
-It costs $150–$200 new.
-These facts are not coincidental.
+It costs $449 new.
+The simplicity is by design, not accident.

 Build Quality and Design